rusenask/lgc/README.md

 Would change it to this port.
 Remember to change your original stubo instance port before setting it to 8001.
 Environment variable sets some logging defaults (such as format).
 Although you can modify logging formatter yourself in server.go file.

+Debug - when enabled outputs more information about request forming before dispatching them to stubo.

 ### Current legacy API translations